 Tibetan Refugee Market

-This market is a paradise for shopping lover.
+This market is a paradise for shopping lovers.
 It offers a large variety of winter-wears, handicrafts and souvenirs, etc. The sellers are predominantly Tibetan refugees.

 Vietnamese Temple is the most recently constructed shrine in the area and features a serene-looking statue of Buddha which exudes a calming aura and appears to be smiling.
 The treehouse design of the main entrance area and a beautiful aquarium captivates the beholder.